Sex work in Corona times

 You can also visit the website of the RIVM for the most up-to-date information on the coronavirus in the Netherlands.

 The Centre for Sexual Health (CSG Haaglanden) holds office hours at Spot 46/SHOP

 For our accessibility and current opening hours click here.

 PLEASE NOTE: this is at a different location:

 Would you like to be tested for STIs, vaccinated against hepatitis B or do you have questions about contraception?

 You can make an appointment by calling us on 070 345 70 10.

 Not enough income?

 Are you self-employed ->

-As a self-employed person (when you are registered in the chamber of commerce) you can claim Tozo 2 for the months of June, July, August and September 2020.
+As a self-employed person (when you are registered in the chamber of commerce) you can claim Tozo 3 from the 1st of October 2020 till the 1st of April 2021.